cjberisford/date-formatter/README.md

 }
 ```

-This app renders restaurant opening times by arranging the above data structure into a list of events that occur in a given week.
-These are then ordered and displayed according to the day in which they occur (specifically, open).
+A simple app that renders restaurant opening times by arranging the above data structure into a list of events that occur in a given week.
+These events are then ordered and displayed according to the day the restaurant opens.

+Components are structured according to the following diagram:

+![Component Structure]](images/class_diagram.png)